BenWilliams-NOAA/surveyISS/README.md

 # surveyISS

-An R package for esimating input sample size for composition data provided by the AFSC bottom trawl surveys *Note that this package is only useful when you have access to the AKFIN network and permissions to access the databases.*
+An R package for esimating input sample size for composition data provided by the AFSC bottom trawl surveys.
+*Note that this package is only useful when you have access to the AKFIN network and permissions to access the databases.*

 ## Welcome